 Note: While every effort has been made to ensure the accuracy of the program, speakers, sessions and timings may change as final arrangements are confirmed.

-Clinical Psychologist and founder of the Perinatal, Child and Family Hub
+Clinical Psychologist, Founder of the Perinatal, Child and Family Hub

 Carla Anderson is a Clinical Psychologist and founder of the Perinatal, Child and Family Hub and Carla Anderson Clinician Training, with over 25 years of experience in perinatal and infant mental health.
 Her work includes supporting parents and infants through clinical care, alongside training healthcare clinicians.
 Carla is also a Florist and Therapeutic Horticulture Practitioner, incorporating nature-based and creative approaches into both client support and clinician wellbeing.
 Creating in person “Floriful” self-care and mindfulness groups for mothers, and “The Clinician in Bloom” an online course that integrates floristry into self-care and reflective practice for healthcare clinicians.